 Tolerance – A reduction in sensitivity to the effects of a drug during a long-term treatment.

 Topical agents – Medication administered directly to the skin.

 Transcutaneous electrical nerve stimulation (TENS) – Procedure that blocks pain with low-intensity electrical impulses in the area of the pain.

 Transdermal – Medical treatment absorbed through the skin.

 Tricyclic antidepressants (TCAs) – Although largely replaced by SSRIs, TCAs were the most popular antidepressant for many years and are sometimes prescribed for severe depression that does not respond to SSRI medications.
 TCAs increase the effectiveness of serotonin and norepinephrine to treat depression, as well as other disorders, including chronic pain and tension headaches.

-Trigger point injection – Local anesthetic is supplied directly to a painful or injured muscle to cause to induce muscle relaxation and healing.
+Trigger point injection – Local anesthetic is supplied directly to a painful or injured muscle to induce muscle relaxation and healing.

 Trigger zone/point – Irritable area in a muscle that is often painful to the touch.
 Can also be associated with muscle or body pain far from trigger point.

 Triptans – Drugs treating pain and other symptoms of migraine and cluster headaches.

 Vertebrae – Bones collectively making up the spine.